 If you plan on using AVR for analytics, we recommend creating a custom Analytics profile.
 To create a new profile, from the Main tab, select Profiles and then click Analytics.
 Click New and then configure the profile as applicable for your configuration.
 See the online help or product documentation for specific instructions.
-To select the new profile, you need to restart or reconfigure the iApp template.

-• Do not enable Application Visibility Reporting

-If you do not want to enable Analytics, leave this list set to No, and continue with the next section.

-• Select the Analytics profile you created from the list

-If you choose to enable Analytics, select the Analytics profile you want to use for this implementation from the list.
+- Do not enable Application Visibility Reporting If you do not want to enable Analytics, leave this list set to No, and continue with the next section. - Select the Analytics profile you created from the list If you choose to enable Analytics, select the Analytics profile you want to use for this implementation from the list.

 2. Which HTTP request logging profile do you want to use?
+Advanced

 HTTP request logging enables customizable log messages to be sent to a syslog server for each HTTP request processed by your application.
 You can choose to enable HTTP request logging by selecting a logging profile you already created from the list.
 We strongly recommend you thoroughly test the performance impact of using this feature in a staging environment prior to enabling on a production deployment